security best-practices compliance

 Principle of Least Privilege

-• Give agents access only to the tools they need
+• Give agents access only to the tools they actually need

 • Restrict tool permissions (read-only where possible)